Lipnice nad Sázavou

-Lipnice nad Sázavou (Lipnitz an der Sasau) is a town in Havlíčkův Brod District in the Vysočina Region of the Czech Republic.
+Lipnice nad Sázavou (Lipnitz) is a town in Havlíčkův Brod District in the Vysočina Region of the Czech Republic.
 It has about 700 inhabitants.
+It is located in a hilly landscape in the Křemešník Highlands.
+The town is known for the medieval Lipnice Castle, which is protected as a national cultural monument.

 Administrative division

 Lipnice nad Sázavou consists of two municipal parts (in brackets population according to the 2021 census):